Edward Stickles: Indiana University

-Stickles swam with James Counsilman's Indiana University team from 1962 to 1965.
+Stickles swam with James Counsilman's Indiana University team from 1962 to 1965, and as a three-time All American earned Varsity letters in 1962, 1963, and 1964.
+Between the years 1962-1964, he captured five championships in Big Ten competition in the 200 and 400 Individual Medley events.
+In National AAU championships in both the 200 and 400 Individual Medley, he won six championships.
+In the 200 and 400 Individual Medley, he held both American and World records.
 At one point during his career, he and his roommate, Chet Jastremski, held a total of seven world records.
-He broke a total of nine world records in the individual medley in the early 1960s.
+Stickles broke a total of nine world records in the individual medley in the early 1960s.